-The information contained in this report was carefully prepared by Addiko Bank AG.
-However, Addiko Bank AG makes no representation and gives no warranty, neither implied nor expressed, and assumes no liability, neither directly nor indirectly, for the materials and their content, which refers also to future statements, in part or in full, as no reliance should be placed on the fairness, accuracy, completeness or correctness of this information or opinions contained herein.
 Certain statements contained in this report may be statements of future expectations and other forward-looking statements that are based on management's current view and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.

-Actual results may differ materially from the results predicted, and reported results should not be considered as an indication of future performance.
-Neither Addiko Bank AG nor any of its representatives, affiliates, or advisors shall be liable for whatever reason for any kind of damage or loss arising directly and/or indirectly out of or in connection with these materials and the content herein.
-This report does not constitute an offer or invitation to purchase or subscribe for any securities and neither it nor any part of it shall form the basis of or be relied upon in connection with any contract or commitment whatsoever.
+Actual results may differ materially from the results predicted and information on past performances do not permit reliable conclusions to be drawn as to the future performances.
+Forward-looking statements based on the management's current view and assumptions might involve risks and uncertainties that could cause a material deviation from the statement contained herein.
+Neither Addiko Bank AG nor any of its affiliates or representatives shall be liable for whatever reason for any kind of damage, loss, cost or expenses of any kind arising directly and/or indirectly out of or on connection from any use of this report or its contents or otherwise arising in connection with this document.
+This report does not constitute a recommendation or an invitation or offer to invest or any investment or other advice or any solicitation to participate in any business and no one shall rely on these materials regarding any contractual or other commitment, investment, etc.

 The tables in this report may contain rounding differences.
-Any data in this report is presented on Addiko Group level (referred to as Addiko throughout the document) unless stated otherwise.
+Any data is presented on the Addiko Group level (referred to as Addiko Bank or the Group throughout the document) unless stated otherwise.